Super Bowl XLII: Third quarter

-On the first drive of the second half, New England had a 4th-and-2 and chose to punt.
-However, after the play had been run, Patriots' head coach Bill Belichick challenged that New York had too many players on the field and replay confirmed that was the case as Giants linebacker Chase Blackburn was unable to get to the sidelines as the ball was being snapped.
-Therefore, referee Mike Carey reversed the play, and the Giants were penalized 5 yards for having too many players on the field, giving the Patriots a first down.
-The Patriots then drove to the Giants' 25, but Strahan sacked Brady for a 6-yard loss on third down.
-Then on 4th-and-13, with the ball on the Giants' 31, Belichick decided against a long field goal attempt by Stephen Gostkowski (which would have been a 49-yard attempt, near Gostkowski's season long of 50 yards) and tried to pick up a first down instead.
-Brady's pass to Jabar Gaffney was incomplete as it went out of the back of the end zone and the Giants took over on downs.
+On the first drive of the second half, the Patriots had a 4th-and-2 and chose to punt.
+However, after the kick, Patriots head coach Bill Belichick challenged that the Giants' defense had 12 players on the field and replay confirmed that was the case as Giants linebacker Chase Blackburn was unable to get to the sidelines as the ball was being snapped.
+Therefore, referee Mike Carey reversed the play, and the Giants were penalized for having too many players on the field, giving the Patriots a new set of downs.
+The Patriots then drove to the Giants' 25-yard line, but Strahan sacked Brady for a 6-yard loss on third down (which was Strahan's final career sack), bringing up 4th-and-13 on the Giants' 31-yard line.
+Belichick decided against a 49-yard field goal attempt by kicker Stephen Gostkowski (near Gostkowski's season long of 50 yards) and tried to pick up a first down instead.
+Brady's pass to wide receiver Jabar Gaffney was incomplete as it went out of the back of the end zone and the Giants took over on downs.

 Fourth quarter

-On the Giants' first drive of the fourth quarter, Manning completed a 45-yard pass to rookie tight end Kevin Boss.
-Following three runs by Bradshaw and a 17-yard reception by Smith on third down, Manning finished the 7-play, 80-yard drive with a 5-yard touchdown pass to usually unheralded wide receiver David Tyree, giving New York a 10–7 lead with 11:05 left in the game.
+After the teams traded punts going into the fourth quarter, Manning completed a 45-yard pass to tight end Kevin Boss.
+Following three runs by Bradshaw for 13 yards and a 17-yard reception by Smith on third down, Manning finished the 6-play, 80-yard drive with a 5-yard touchdown pass to usually unheralded wide receiver David Tyree, giving the Giants a 10–7 lead with 11:05 left in the game.

-After consecutive three-and-outs by the Patriots and Giants, New England got the ball at its own 20 with 7:54 to play.
-Brady then completed a 5-yard pass to Wes Welker and a 10-yard pass to Moss, followed by a 9-yard run by Maroney to give the Patriots a first down at their own 44.
-Brady followed with a 13-yard pass to Welker, a four-yard completion to Kevin Faulk, and then a 10-yard pass to Welker for a first down at the Giants' 29.
-After that, Brady found Moss for an 11-yard completion and Faulk for a 12-yard completion and New England now had 1st-and-goal from the Giants' 6.
-Following two incomplete passes, New York cornerback Corey Webster slipped while backing into coverage, leaving Moss wide open in the end zone where Brady found him for a touchdown to give New England a 14–10 lead with 2:42 left in the game.
+After the teams exchanged punts again, the Patriots got the ball at their own 20-yard line with 7:54 remaining.
+Brady then completed a 5-yard pass to wide receiver Wes Welker and a 10-yard pass to Moss, followed by a 9-yard run by Maroney to give the Patriots a first down at their own 44-yard line.
+Brady followed with a 13-yard pass to Welker, a 4-yard completion to running back Kevin Faulk, and then a 10-yard pass to Welker for a first down at the Giants' 29-yard line.
+After that, Brady found Moss for an 11-yard completion and Faulk for a 12-yard completion and New England now had 1st-and-goal from the Giants' 6-yard line.
+Following two incomplete passes, cornerback Corey Webster slipped while backing into coverage, leaving Moss wide open in the end zone where Brady found him for a 6-yard touchdown to give the Patriots a 14–10 lead with 2:42 left in the game.